 Nevertheless, many experts consider public broadcasting to be a, theoretically, effective countermeasure to Media Capture.
 Thus, the concept is highly relevant in the framework of the FoME Symposium 2018.
 However, in order for existing public broadcasters to live up to their potential and to inspire other countries – even those with much more difficult preconditions – to transform broadcasting in a manner suited to their specific needs, they may have to find ways to »win back our hearts«.

 How can we make public broadcasting attractive again?
 Where are accusations false and where do we simply need to expose the populist agenda?
 What steps need to be taken to make public broadcasting more attractive and increase both its outreach and its quality?
 What can we learn from the status quo?
 Where do we need to adjust solutions to specific country cases?
 Can public broadcasting truly contribute to avoiding Media Capture?
 What role can FoME members play in all of this?

 Our experts will exchange their views on such questions with the audience in a fishbowl discussion.

 OPTION 2: The Military Media

-In national or multinational military deployments, the information and communication space is gaining in importance.
+In national or multinational military deployments, information and communication spaces are gaining importance.
 The activities of military actors in this area are no longer limited to informing their own troops or the families at home, but increasingly include activities that can be described as media development.
-As a result, the military with its own goals and strategies is competing with other actors as a media provider and promoter.
-Of what nature is the relationship with civilian local and international providers and what are the consequences for media development?
-Together with a leading expert and responsible communications actor of the German Federal Armed Forces, we describe the details and objectives of its media work and discuss scenarios for future cooperations.
+As a result, the military – with its own goals and strategies – is competing with other actors as a media provider and promoter.
+What is the nature of the relationship with civilian local and international providers and what are the consequences for media development?
+Together with a leading expert and responsible communications actor from the Bundeswehr (German Federal Armed Forces), we describe the details and objectives of their media work and discuss scenarios for future cooperation.